Store Specific

 Here is some important information regarding Official Artist Channels:

-• Official Artist Channel claims cannot be undone or transferred to a new channel.
+- Official Artist Channel status cannot be transferred to a new channel.

 YouTube Music is a music streaming service developed by YouTube, and serves as their dedicated music platform.
 YouTube Music is integrated with the regular YouTube platform, and music sent to YouTube through DistroKid is available in both YouTube Music and the main YouTube platform.